Getting Real About Meals

 Meals on Wheels is a meal delivery service that is subsided by the government.
 It is a program offered by your local department of Area Agencies on Aging.
-The recipient pays between $7-$12 per day for 3 meals.
+The recipient pays between $7-$12 per day for 3 meals- breakfast, lunch and dinner.
 The price is determined on their income and requires a application.
 The meal is delivered once a day that includes: a breakfast item - oatmeal, cereal, coffee, a lunch item- sandwich, and a soup for dinner.

 Home Made Meals

 Let's face it.
 There is nothing like a home cooked meal.
 But what do you do when you have to prepare dinners for both your household and for your loved one?
 Here are some ways to go about this:

 Once a month, dedicate a single day to do all of the grocery shopping and cooking.
 Order the groceries for this Online or have them delivered for that day.

 Be sure to have enough containers to freeze portion size meals for your loved one to warm up later in a microwave.